girikuncoro/talks/demo-docker-basic/README.md

-# Lab 4: Container Packaging
+# Lab 4.1: Container Packaging with Docker

 This lab is originally taken from Docker community training for beginner.
 In this lab, we will look at some basic Docker commands and a simple build-ship-run workflow.
 We’ll start by running some simple containers, then we’ll use a Dockerfile to build a custom app.
 Finally, we’ll look at how to use bind mounts to modify a running container as you might if you were actively developing using Docker.